nishantbhardwaj1/website/content/_index.md

         date_start: '2023-09-11'
         date_end: ''
         description: |2-
-          Assessed level of human-wildlife conflict.
+          Assessed level of human-wildlife conflict in villages adjoining Nandhaur Wildlife Sanctuary.
-          Designed and conducted field surveys, data collection, and analysis.
+          Designed and conducted field surveys, camera trapping and transects in Nandhaur Landscape.
+          Implemented AI and machine learning tools like Megadetector to classify camera trap images.
-          Conducted focus group interviews and in consultation, with target local communities, facilitate training in a suite of feasible, economically viable livelihood opportunities for communities.
+          Conducted focus group interviews and in consultation, with target local communities, facilitated training in a suite of feasible, economically viable livelihood opportunities for communities.
           Conducted education and awareness program  among community members and educational institutions.
       - title: Intern
         company: International Institute of Waste Management